Pernashee/pernashee.github.io/content/about/teaching experience.md

 headless: true

 # Order that this section appears on the page.
-weight: 20
+weight: 40

-title: Research Experience
+title: Teaching Experience
 subtitle:

 # Date format for experience